Is Your Library Burning? 7 Ways to Stop the Fire

 - Utilize family legacy services.
 There are now more organizations than ever that will do the work for you of documenting your family story, create family videos, digitize photos, etc. One of those is www.familyarc.com.

 - Turn on the video camera.
 Take short spots of time to document by video different elements of the family story, for example: first car, wedding day, first job, favorite place they visited, etc.

-If you’ve utilized other methods, then please share them with me at email@example.com.
+If you’ve utilized other methods, then please share them with me in the comments.